ddddddeon/MQ/README.md

 ## Broker/Client

 The broker is a TCP server that exposes queues that can be enqueued to, and dequeued from, by a TCP client.
 The client is a wrapper for the simple "protocol" that the server understands.
-When a client opens a socket connection to the server, a channel is created.
+When a client opens a socket connection to the server, a channel is created, associating the socket connection with a queue data structure in memory.
 If the client specifies a queue name, the server fetches or creates the queue and allows the client to run enqueue and dequeue commands.
+If no queue name is specified, a queue is created with the name set to a Unix timestamp.

 ## The protocol